ubffm/deromanize/README.rst

   front:
     base: null
-    groups: some groups here
+    groups: (some groups here)

 You can, of course, use any other key as your base and get into some rather sophisticated composition if you wish.
 Just don't create a dependency cycle or you'll end up in a never-ending loop.
 (Well, I guess it will end when Python hits its recursion limit.)

-One last thing yo may notice that's odd in this section is that one of the groups in ``base`` is ``infrequent: 10``.
+One last thing you may notice that's odd in this section is that one of the groups in ``base`` is ``infrequent: 10``.
 This is a way to manipulate the sort order of results.
 It might be a good time to explain that in a little more detail.